AllenNeuralDynamics/aind-file-standards/file_formats/fip.md

 * `Y`: pixel coordinate of the ROI point on the second (vertical) dimension of the video

 #### BIN files

+Data files are named by the color of the channel.

+* `green.bin`: data for green channel
+* `red.bin`: data for red channel
+* `iso.bin`: data for isosbestic channel

 These are movies that document the fiber implants during the recording.
 During data acquisition, operators place circular ROIs over the videos.
 The photometry readouts above are integrated signal inside these ROIs.